 I have visited child development centres many times with sponsors who look into the accounting books of our centres and are amazed at their level of detail.
 Every cent is accounted for.
 We have a high level of expectation for financial accountability for our partners.

 What do we do in a case of fraud?

-When an anomaly is found in the accounts of a child development centre, which are run by our church partners, our auditors work with the church to understand what the problem is.
+When an anomaly is found in the accounts of a child development centre, all of which are run by our local church partners, our auditors work with the church to understand what the problem is.
 Is it a training issue that can be resolved?
 Is it an issue with one particular staff member who needs to be removed from the program?
 We work with the church to see if we can resolve the issue, and as a last-case scenario, if the problems remained unresolved, we would end our partnership with that church.

 Is Compassion trustworthy?

 Yes.
 But you don’t just have to take our word for it.
 Compassion Canada is proud to be an Accredited Member of the Canadian Centre for Christian Charities.
 In 2020, we were named one of Canada’s Highest Rated Charities by Charity Intelligence.
 If you want to know more—and see exactly where our money goes—read more about our financial stewardship and check out our Annual Report.

 Does sponsorship work?

 We want to go beyond ensuring that your donations are used as we said they would be.
 We also want to ensure that sponsorship makes a real and lasting difference in the life of a child through our holistic child development program.
 We monitor child development centres to make sure they are helping children reach the specific and measurable outcomes we have set.
 We also continuously evaluate our programs to ensure they are effective and learn ways we can improve them.